fluid-project/infusion-docs/src/documents/SubcomponentDeclaration.md

 ## Injected Subcomponent Declaration ##

-Note that the entire subcomponent record may be replaced by a simple IoC reference to a component held elsewhere in the component tree.
+The entire subcomponent record may be replaced by a simple IoC reference to a component held elsewhere in the component tree.
 In this case the subcomponent is known as an _**injected component**_ - the already existing component reference is simply copied into the parent component's member field.
 In many cases, you will not need to inject components elsewhere in the tree since they can be effectively used in their original position by means of [IoC references](IoCReferences.md) (for reading) or [options distributions](IoCSS.md) (for modifying)